the-lazy-god/tlg-fluted-glass/README.md

 ---

-### 🫥 Hide gradient overlay
+### 🌊 Gradient overlay

-Hide the gradient overlay effect on each segment by adding the `tlg-fluted-glass-overlays` attribute on the canvas container with attribute `tlg-fluted-glass-canvas`.
+Show a gradient overlay on each segment to give a more 3D feel to the effect by adding the `tlg-fluted-glass-overlay` attribute on the canvas container with attribute `tlg-fluted-glass-canvas`.

-The value should be `false` to hide the segments.
+The value should be a number from 0 - 100 and will be the opacity of the overlay.
+Default is 0.

 **Attribute (Optional):**

--   Name: `tlg-fluted-glass-overlays`
+-   Name: `tlg-fluted-glass-overlay`
--   Value: `false`
+-   Value: `{number}` (Between 0 - 100)

 ---